Jollerprutt/jetson_setup/README.md

 It will ask for the password twice, after asking the second time it will present you with a SSH key if one is not already available.
 The script will pause for 30 min to give you time to add a generated SSH key, you can conntinue earlier by clicking any key.

+Once you are past the SSH configuration you can leave the installation and have some coffee :)